Economic sanctions: Sanctions on Libya

-On February 26, 2011, the UNSC issued an arms embargo against the Libya through Security Council Resolution 1970 in response to humanitarian abuses occurring in the First Libyan Civil War.
+On 26 February 2011, the UNSC issued an arms embargo against the Libya through Security Council Resolution 1970 in response to humanitarian abuses occurring in the First Libyan Civil War.
 The embargo was later extended to mid-2018.
 Under the embargo, Libya has suffered severe inflation because of increased dependence on the private sector to import goods.
 The sanctions caused large cuts to health and education, which caused social conditions to decrease.
 Even though the sanctions were in response to human rights, their effects were limited.

+Sanction on the Central African Republic

+In 2013 the UN decreed an arms embargo against the CAR.
+The arms embargo was established in the context of an intercommunity conflict between the Séléka rebels, with a Muslim majority, and the predominantly Christian militias. to fight back.
+Raised UN Security Council lifts arms embargo on CAR on 1 August 2024.

 Sanctions on apartheid South Africa

-In effort to punish South Africa for its policies of apartheid, the United Nations General Assembly adopted a voluntary international oil-embargo against South Africa on November 20, 1987; that embargo had the support of 130 countries.
+In effort to punish South Africa for its policies of apartheid, the United Nations General Assembly adopted a voluntary international oil-embargo against South Africa on 20 November 1987; that embargo had the support of 130 countries.
 South Africa, in response, expanded its Sasol production of synthetic crude.

 All United Nations sanctions on South Africa ended over the Negotiations to end Apartheid, Resolution 919 and the 1994 South African elections, in which Nelson Mandela was elected as the first post-Apartheid president.
+When asked in 1993 if economic sanctions had helped end apartheid, Mandela replied "Oh, there is no doubt."